Beacon Hill, Boston: North slope

 The north slope was the home of African Americans, sailors and Eastern and Southern European immigrants.
 The area around Belknap Street (now Joy Street) in particular became home to more than 1,000 blacks beginning in the mid-1700s.
 While this community is often described as arising from domestic workers in the homes of white residents on the south slope of the Hill, property records indicate that the black community on the north slope was already well-established by 1805, before the filling-in of the south slope was completed, and so before that slope of Beacon Hill came to be considered an affluent area.

-Many blacks in the neighborhood attended church with the whites, but did not have a vote in church affairs and sat in segregated seating.
-The African Meeting House was built in 1806 and by 1840 there were five black churches.
+Many blacks in the neighborhood attended church with the whites but did not have a vote in church affairs and sat in segregated seating.
+A Baptist congregation, built the African Meeting House in 1806 and by 1840 there were five black churches.
 The African Meeting House on Joy Street was a community center for members of the black elite.
 Frederick Douglass spoke there about abolition, and William Lloyd Garrison formed the New England Anti-Slavery Society at the Meeting House.
 It became a "hotbed and an important depot on the Underground Railroad."

 Blacks and whites were largely united on the subject of abolition.
 Beacon Hill was one of the staunchest centers of the anti-slavery movement in the Antebellum era.

-The Republican Party was founded by abolitionists.
 One of the earliest black Republican legislators in the United States was Julius Caesar Chappelle (1852–1904), who served as a legislator in Boston from 1883 to 1886 and whose district included the Beacon Hill area.
 Chappelle was a popular, well-liked politician and was covered by many of the black newspapers in the United States.

 Blacks migrated to Roxbury and Boston's South End after the Civil War.